sanjsharma/acts_as_shopping_cart/README.markdown

       acts_as_shopping_cart_item_for :cart
     end

-or, if you want to use convention over configuration, make sure your models are called *ShoppingCart* and *ShoppingCartItem*, then just use the shortcuts:
+or, if you want to use convention over configuration, make sure your models are named `ShoppingCart` and `ShoppingCartItem`, then just use the shortcuts:

     class ShoppingCart < ActiveRecord::Base
       acts_as_shopping_cart